BladerX11/VocalScript/README.md

 2. Navigate to the [Azure portal](portal.azure.com), then select your speech service resource to view its keys and endpoints.

 #### Kokoro

+1. Download [espeak-ng](https://github.com/espeak-ng/espeak-ng/blob/master/docs/guide.md).
+Needed for some english words and non-english languages, or they will be skipped.

 As this is a local model, no information is required.
 However, the model and voices will be downloaded and cached locally when selecting it for the first time.
 This will take some time.